SiriusCrack/Warlords/README.md

 # Warlords
 This is a game loosely inspired by the "Warlords" flash game built with the Godot Game Engine.

-This is an ongoing project, in part to improve my skills with object-oriented design, documentation, and design, especially in context of a large project.
+This is an ongoing project, in part to improve my skills with object-oriented design, documentation, and long-term planning, especially in context of a large project.

 A playable version can be found here - https://siriuscrack.itch.io/warlords-clone